wkerneck/LiveAssignment4/README.md

 ___The Purpose___

-This project is to preprocess the Brooklyn Housing Sales Data and identify meaningful patterns within the dataset.
+* This project is to preprocess the Brooklyn Housing Sales Data and identify meaningful patterns within the dataset utilizing techniques within R and R Studio.